TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContentElementWizard/Index.rst

 The :code:`proc()` method receives the list of existing items in the wizard and adds a new one to it.
 The first three properties are quite easy to understand.
+The icon has to be registered with the icon-API before usage.
 The "params" property defines the default values to be added to the new record link so that the right type of content element (and plugin in this case) is already selected.
 This uses the syntax demonstrated in the :ref:`edit-links` chapter.